Rashid7520/pytube/README.md

 #How to Use

+before using it install pytube in you terminal (pip install pytube)

 for using this code open Pytube File and copy the total code and paste it on/in your Python IDE

 #Must read